-Email accessibility is about making sure all your email recipients can access your message—including those with disabilities (like blindness) or those who use assistive technologies (like screen readers).
-An estimated 1.3 million people are blind in the U.S., with 75,000 more people becoming blind or visually impaired each year—but they still rely on phones and mobile devices!
+Email accessibility is about making sure all your email recipients can access your message.
+This includes those with disabilities (like blindness) or those who use assistive technologies (like screen readers).

-Thankfully, email designers and marketers are becoming increasingly aware that email accessibility is crucial in order to communicate with all valued audience members.
+Designers and marketers are becoming more aware that email accessibility is important in order to communicate with all valued audience members.
 To understand the topic more, we chatted with thought leader John Thies, the CEO and co-founder of Email on Acid, a dedicated advocate for email accessibility.
-If you haven’t given email accessibility much thought, read on to learn about common email accessibility mistakes and how to avoid them.

 Not everyone uses their phones in the same way